shinderahul/expense-tracker-react/README.md

-# Expense Tracker React
+# Expense Tracker MERN

-Expense Tracker React App which uses React Hooks (useState, useContext, useReducer) and Contex API.
+Expense Tracker MERN which uses React for front end and No deJS for back end.

 # Production [Link](#)